Bruce Dickinson: Fencing

+Bruce joined the London Thames Fencing Club at Roehampton during the 2000s, in 2013 he had an unofficial match with Norwegian Olympic silver medalist Bartosz Piasecki, he gave Dickson credit stating “He's kick-ass, short but incredibly fast, that's his weapon.”
+In 2022 Dickinson won a silver medal in the European fencing championships, veteran category.
+More recently Dickinson represented Great Britain in the 2025 veterans category of the Circuit Européen where he finished in 13th out of 31.

 Singing style and stage performance

-Although Dickinson never received formal training, he still possesses a wide vocal range which was trademarked by his quasi-operatic tenor.
+Although Dickinson never received formal training, he possesses a wide vocal range which is characterised by his quasi-operatic tenor.
 Along with Ronnie James Dio and Rob Halford, Dickinson is one of the pioneers of the operatic vocal style later to be adopted by power metal vocalists and regularly appears near the top in lists of the greatest rock vocalists/front-men of all time.
 Dickinson says that his style was influenced primarily by Arthur Brown, Peter Hammill (Van der Graaf Generator), Ian Anderson (Jethro Tull) and Ian Gillan (Deep Purple).

 Dickinson's singing varied in the 1990s in the recording of albums such as No Prayer for the Dying, Fear of the Dark and his first solo work Tattooed Millionaire, making use of a much more raspy and unpolished sound, befitting their stripped down style.
 Since returning to Iron Maiden in 1999, his singing style has returned to much like it was in the 1980s, though his voice has lowered with age.
 According to a report published in the Daily Mirror, Dickinson has an estimated vocal range of 4.25 octaves.
-His voice led to the nickname "The Air Raid Siren", which Billboard states is "due to the ferocious power of his singing", although Dickinson claims it actually originated from a fan complaint.
+His voice led to the nickname "The Air Raid Siren", which Billboard states is "due to the ferocious power of his singing", although Dickinson said it actually originated from a fan complaint.

 In addition to his vocal ability, Dickinson has been described as an energetic stage performer.
 He considers including the audience "the essence of the Maiden experience" and that his role is to "shrink the venue ... to turn that football stadium into the world's smallest club".
 To achieve this, Dickinson seeks eye contact with audience members and urges them to join in with the phrase "scream for me" (followed by the concert's location).
 He is critical of performers who do not connect with their fans, particularly those who "[hide] behind the amps" and use an autocue, remarking that "people pay good money and [they] can't even remember the sodding words".